bbqboneless/Assignment2/README.md

       string to double.
 But in the end, it was a complete succes (I think).
   b.
 As for Excercise 6, it was a little more quick.
 The comparisson was easier and it gave 0 for matching results, -1 when str1 was smaller than str2, and 1 when str1       larger than str2.

   Overall, all the excercises were understood and the examples were done as well.
+A picture containing the results of the execution of each program is provided as well.